A Trauma-Informed Writing & Wellness Practice

 Community opens July 1, 2026.

 Facilitated by Erik Fuhrer.
-Author of eight books.
+Author of nine books.
 Featured in Psychology Today.
 Ph.D., University of Glasgow.

 "Erik's teaching helped me transform the traumatic events in my life into art.
 I started to release a lot of pain that I experienced into light and to have a greater sense of compassion for myself."